Melanie of Training and Beyond built a strong bookkeeping career

 The similarities of recruitment and bookkeeping

 A few years later, Melanie returned to New Zealand.
-She found a job at another recruitment agency that specialised in IT, but didn’t have a temp division.
+She found a job at another recruitment agency that specialized in IT, but didn’t have a temp division.
 She learned a lot about tech and computers, but temporary recruitment remained her specialty.
 Before long the agency asked her to open a temporary division, which she called Temporarily Yours.

 Melanie’s work in the recruitment industry was an important step in building her bookkeeping career.
 “In a strange way recruitment was very similar to bookkeeping.
 I would interview people, figure them out, talk to clients and make a match.
 It’s very process-oriented.
 You have to work hard to achieve the right outcome for the people you’re working with.”